 The Talbot-Norfolk Triangle is one of two pilot communities that joined the program in 2016.

-Before moving forward, we'll join the TNT community at the September 26 TNT Neighbors United meeting.
-We plan to discuss the final design and construction timeline.
-Members of the community are invited to come and ask questions about the project.
+We joined the TNT community at the September 26 TNT Neighbors United meeting.
+We discussed the final design and construction timeline.

 We continue to revise and review plans for both the Talbot-Norfolk Triangle and Stonybrook Neighborhoods.
 Residents provided lots of thoughtful feedback and posed many questions.
 We hope to address each one through the revisions process.
 We will post updated plans and any upcoming meetings this spring.